Basilica of Sainte-Thérèse, Lisieux: Exterior

 Built in the 1960s, the bell tower is separated from the main building and situated on the square.
 It was never completely finished; the priority has been given to charity.
 It contains 51 bells, or 6 to 45 and fly for carillon (all color).
 It gives concerts twice a day.
 Belgium and the Netherlands donated the bells in the ex-voto to Saint Thérèse.

 Way of the cross

 The area east of the apse houses a Way of the Cross and tombs which held the parents of Saint Thérèse, Saints Louis Martin and Marie-Azélie Guérin from 1958 through 2008.
 The causes for their beatification were introduced in 1957.
 For the first time in the history of the Church, the two causes were united into one by Pope Paul VI.
-Pope John Paul II declared them venerable in 1994, and Cardinal Saraiva Martins, Papal Legate, announced their beatification in the Basilica of Saint Thérèse on Mission Sunday, 19 October 2008.
+Pope John Paul II declared them venerable in 1994, and Cardinal José Saraiva Martins, Papal Legate, announced their beatification in the Basilica of Saint Thérèse on Mission Sunday, 19 October 2008.
 They were canonized by Pope Francis on 18 October 2015.